rachaelstanislaw/learn-pre-work/JavaScript/js_lectures.md

 }
 ```

-Right now, our program says "`if` _this_ is true, do something.
+Right now, our program says `if` _this_ is true, do something.
 Otherwise, do something _else_.
 Our `else` statement acts as a catch-all for _any thing_ that doesn't meet the `if` requirement.
 Let's look at what to do when the choices for our program are not so black and white.
 We do this by adding an `else if` statement before the `else`:

 ```javascript
 if(hungry) {